system-zero/system-zero/README.md

-It is believed that those are the ways to satisfy our uncontrollable desire for the ultimate freedom and a pride path to our evolution, without hiding  behind from our known by now convenient illusions, that probably they provide  to  us excuses, to take a path that it might give us a chance to escape with a  style from this eternal and painfull cycle, that always reproduces the same result.
+It is believed that those are the ways to satisfy our uncontrollable desire for the ultimate freedom and a pride path to our evolution, without hiding  behind from our known by now convenient illusions (that probably they provide  to  us excuses), to take a path that it might give us a chance to escape with a  style from this eternal and painfull cycle, that always reproduces the same result.

 Somehow and at some point all the atoms we should climb that hill to meet the eternity.
-If we won a tiny wisdom, then we may realized that every single ring of the chain it is equally and crucial important, as an indepented being that holds an own wisdom, that it is required to tune and drive this single ship.
+If we won a tiny wisdom, then we may realized that every single ring of the chain it is equally and crucial important, as an indepented being that holds an own wisdom, which it is required to tune and drive this single ship in safe and fascinating waters.

 In any case, and if we won a tiny and so hard to gain wisdom, then at least we should try really really hard to make this a pleasant journey for every single